 In this post I'm sharing images I took of my daughter this last beautiful fall Saturday.
-In our front yard.
-All we have is one tree and our neighbor's, who are close by, trees as backgrounds.
-It was a sunny day at around 1-2 pm so the sun was high up.
-And our house is currently an ugly brown.
-But all that didn't stop me from getting adorable photos of my little girl.
+It was a sunny day at around 1-2 pm so the sun was high up, all we have in our front yard is one tree and our neighbor's trees as backgrounds.
 If you want to take advantage of what you have, read on...

 It was a cold 40' sunny day in Montana.
 My daughter and I were digging up our flower bed and planting tulips.
 It was about noon or so.
 My 3yr old daughter then notices the leaves on the ground by the tree and starts to run and play in it.
 Now the learning photographer probably is thinking, "The sun is high up!
 This will make terrible lighting!"
 Or.."We're not around a lot of gorgeous trees, flowers, open areas, a forest or a beautiful park!"
 If you dwelt on this you may have just missed a wonderful opportunity to document how happy your child is at this exact moment.
 And you know what?
 If I didn't jump on this opportunity, I'd have missed it because we got a day full of snow the next day.
 True story.

 Photo secrets revealed

 This is living proof that you don't necessarily need the sun at the golden hour.
 Besides, aren't most toddlers cranky around that time anyway?
 So what is the secret?